ElliottDG/Cyber-Write-Ups/THM/TheMarketplace/TheMarketplace.md

 Can set up the python server using `python3 -m http.server` and this will just capture anything coming through on you VPN IP on port 8000.

 We then just create a listing with the XSS and then report it so the admin looks at it and we should have the admin cookie.
-Notice when you create the listing the page is now your directory, this doesnt help us so we need to know how it is being reported.
+Notice when you create the listing the page is now your directory, this doesn't help us so we need to know how it is being reported.
 If you just hover over another report listing we can see its in the format `http://<ip>/report/3` with 3 being the 3rd product on them name. well just amend to your XSS product number and report and watch the admin cookie come through.

 Then just change your cookie and refresh, the first flag on the admin panel!